loopmediagroup/es-alchemy/README.md

 - `mapping.create(name: String)` - create mapping on Elasticsearch (call when version changes)
 - `mapping.delete(name: String)` - delete mapping from Elasticsearch (deletes _all_ versions)
 - `mapping.get(name: String)` - get mapping details from Elasticsearch (current version)
-- `mapping.history(name: String)` - get _old_ mapping versions and their respective document counts from Elasticsearch
+- `mapping.historic(name: String)` - get _old_ mapping versions and their respective document counts from Elasticsearch
 - `mapping.recreate(name: String)` - recreate mapping on Elasticsearch (deletes _all_ versions and recreates current version)
 - `data.count(name: String)` - get number of indexed elements from Elasticsearch (from _all_ versions)
 - `data.query(name: String, filter: Object, options: Object)` - query for data in Elasticsearch against all versions.
 Use raw flag to obtain raw result from Elasticsearch.